Vasista-Eranki/MelanomaDetectionAssignment/README.md

 ## Contact
-Created by [@vasista-eranki] - feel free to contact me!
+Created by [@Vasista-Eranki] - feel free to contact me!

 <!-- Optional -->